the-james-burton/testing-workshop-junit5/README.md

 ## Exercise 4 : Testing Services and Base class behaviour

-We now move onto looking at testing a service, the **AccountServiceImpl**.
-This is the simplest of the services and can be tested in a similar way to the POJOs you have already tested.
+We now move onto looking at testing services, the **AccountServiceImpl**.
+These are fairly simple services and can be tested in a similar way to the POJOs you have already tested.
 The main thing that is new here is the base class **BaseService** contains two methods - one private and one public.
 Best practice outlined in [Unit Test Private Methods in Java](https://www.baeldung.com/java-unit-test-private-methods) means that we only need to test the public method.
 If the private method is not fully tested as we approach 100% test coverage, then it has dead code that should be removed.
 Bear this in mind when writing tests in the real world.

 When testing services it can be useful to use the JUnit 5 test lifecycle **@BeforeEach** annotation to ensure that you have a fresh service before each test runs.
 This guarantees that your tests are stateless and reduces code duplication.
 The test class skeleton is prepared in this way.

-Now go ahead and implement the test stubs in **AccountServiceImplTest**.
+Now go ahead and implement the test stubs in **AccountServiceImplTest** and **NetworkServiceImplTest** by exercising all methods in the classes and asserting on their behaviour.
+This is a good workout to build up your testing "muscle".
+For the network service test, you can find a test network to load in the **src/test/resources** directory.

 If you want to dive into alternative methods for testing abstract base classes, you can look at [Testing an Abstract Class With JUnit](https://www.baeldung.com/junit-test-abstract-class).